AgileCrypto

 15

-Sergei Kulik, Quantum Technology Centre, Faculty of Physics, M. V. Lomonosov Moscow State University, 119991, Moscow, Russia
+«QUANTUM COMPUTER: MYTHS AND REALITY», Sergei Kulik, Quantum Technology Centre, Faculty of Physics, M. V. Lomonosov Moscow State University, 119991, Moscow, Russia

 This talk provides an analysis of the physical principles underlying the construction of quantum computers, along with an examination of the associated challenges and prospects.
 The factors affecting the accuracy of quantum operations in the most realistic (brute-force) algorithms are discussed in detail, for instance, during the factorization of 2048-bit integers within the RSA algorithm.
 Various estimates of the resources required to break classical encryption algorithms are examined.